Inseason Alaska Commercial Salmon Summary

 Anita Bay THA

-For 2024, the Southern Southeast Regional Aquaculture Association (SSRAA) is forecasting total runs of 7,700 Chinook, 458,000 summer chum, and 14,300 coho salmon from releases at Anita Bay.
-A total of 5,400 Chinook, 118,200 summer chum, and 5,700 coho salmon are expected to be available for harvest in the THA.
+For 2024, the Southern Southeast Regional Aquaculture Association (SSRAA) is forecasting total runs of 7,700 Chinook, 458,000 summer chum, and 14,300 coho salmon from releases in Anita Bay.
+A total of 5,400 Chinook, 118,200 summer chum, and 5,700 coho salmon are expected to be available for harvest in the Terminal Harvest Area (THA).
 The Anita Bay common property fishery is managed as described in the District 7: Anita Bay Terminal Harvest Area Salmon Management Plan (5 AAC 33.383).
-A rotational fishery began for the drift gillnet and purse seine fleets on June 13.
-The total reported gillnet harvest to date is 1,000 Chinook salmon and 100 chum salmon.
-The total reported seine harvest to date is 220 Chinook and 20 chum salmon.
-The total reported troll harvest to date is 100 Chinook salmon.
+The rotational fishery for the drift gillnet and purse seine fleets ended on August 31 and is now open to all gear groups concurrently.
+The total reported gillnet harvest to date is 3,700 Chinook, 54,000 chum, and 2,100 coho salmon.
+The total reported seine harvest to date is 2,800 Chinook, 95,000 chum, and 80 coho salmon.
+The total reported troll harvest to date is 120 Chinook salmon.
 Details of the 2024 Anita Bay THA fishing schedule and area were announced in a separate advisory announcement released on April 18.

 For further information and updates on Southern Southeast Regional Aquaculture Association (SSRAA) contributions and updates visit the SSRAA website.